A fax modem gives a computer the ability to connect to a phone line, either for dial-up internet or faxing.

-In some cases (such as with an online fax service) not even the fax modem is needed.
+In some cases (such as with an online fax service) not even a fax modem is needed.

-In the case of a Windows or Linux computer, fax software (Windows Fax and Scan is already included in Windows) as well as a land-line phone line (VoIP phone lines won’t work).
+When using a Windows or Linux computer, you will need fax software (Windows already includes Windows Fax and Scan) as well as a land-line phone line (VoIP phone lines won’t work).

 Internal fax modems are either already installed on the computer or can be installed to an internal PCI port to provide the phone line connection.
-Unless a laptop already has an internal fax modem, it is very difficult to install one.
-Some desktop users prefer an internal fax modem as is enclosed in the computer instead of being an extra device hanging off of the main computer.
+Unless a laptop already has an internal fax modem, it is difficult to install one.
+Some desktop users prefer their enclosing an internal fax modem in their computer as USB modems are a device hanging off of the main computer.

 Fax modems work by communicating through an audio signal with the modem or fax machine on the other end of the phone line.

-While modems have disappeared from most new computers, it is feature that is still available.
+While modems have disappeared from most new computers, they are a feature that is still available.

 Almost any computer produced since the year 2000 with a port to connect a phone jack (a smaller version of an ethernet port) should have fax modem capability.